tars/tars-cli/docs/en/commands.md

 ## tars add-page %pageName%

 This command adds a new page in the markup/pages.
 It takes the name of the page as a parameter .
 An error will be thrown in case the page already exists.
-It is possible to add an empty page  and copy of the template page (the default is _template. {html, jade, hbs}).
-You can create your _template. {html, jade, hbs}, to TARS-CLI copy this page.
+It is possible to add an empty page  and copy of the template page.
+If there is an extension in pageName, new page will be created from _template page with the same extension.
+Otherwise, the default extension for current templater will be used: .jade for Jade and .html for Handlebars.

 Interactive mode is not available.